UO-CIS-322/grading/README.md

 To build and run docker containers you need a hypervisor (HyperV, Virtualbox, etc) and Docker itself.
 The Docker Toolbox can install these.

 This project contains a Dockerfile to spin up a grading container for testing.
 Container based on the default pyhton container.
-Add your credential files to the `projects` folder in a subfolder named after your project, and edit `projects_config.conf` to configure your project name.
-Edit `user_config.conf` to configure your last name (used by the grading script).
+Add your credential files to the `user_data/projects` folder in a subfolder named after your project, and edit `user_data/projects_config.conf` to configure your project name.
+Edit `user_data/user_config.conf` to configure your last name (used by the grading script).
 Save the files and use `docker build -t grader .` to build the container.
-Start the container to grade.
+Start the container interactively to grade.

 ## TODO
 -A web ui could be added to configure projects and display the grades outside of the container console.
 This may be added in a future release.